 Myrmecochory

 I put these seeds on a well-traveled ant trail and they immediately were attracted to them.
-The interesting part is that they remove the elaiosome in pieces and carry it off.
-They don’t take the seed with the elaiosome attached back to the nest.
-I watched them for an hour and a half today dismantle one of the elaiosomes.
-They had nearly trimmed it all off the seed, but I didn’t see it to the end.
-It started to rain and I was getting a little chilly.
-I wasn’t quite prepared for the weather so I left.
-There were always ants tugging at the elaiosome in every direction so it seemed impossible that one might transport it back to the nest.
+Interestingly, they removed the elaiosome in pieces and carried it off.
+They didn't take the seed with the elaiosome attached back to the nest to process it.
+I watched them for an hour and a half dismantle one of the elaiosomes and leave the seed behind a small distance from where I had placed it.

-When I watched ants tear open the pods of the trillium two years ago, they also took the elaiosome off the seed and left the seed there.
+When I watched ants tear open the pods of the trillium, they also took the elaiosome off the seed and discarded the seed next to the plant.
 They didn’t transport it back to the nest to remove the elaiosome.
-That same year I took the bleeding heart seeds and put them on the same ant highway, the ants took them away within a minute without first removing the elaiosome from the seed.
-I’ll see if I can find some bleeding heart seeds and try them again to see what happens.
+I took the bleeding heart seeds, put them on the same ant highway, and the ants took them away within a minute without first removing the elaiosome from the seed.
+Maybe those seeds were smaller or lighter which made them easier to transport.

 Nature is an inexhaustible source of wonder.
 I hope to see you out there.